Madagascar: Infrastructure and media

-In 2010, Madagascar had approximately 7617 km of paved roads, 854 km of railways and 432 km of navigable waterways.
-The majority of roads in Madagascar are unpaved, with many becoming impassable in the rainy season.
+In 2010, Madagascar had approximately 7617 km of paved roads, 854 km of railways, and 432 km of navigable waterways.
+The majority of roads in Madagascar are unpaved, with many impassable in the rainy season.
 Largely paved national routes connect the six largest regional towns to Antananarivo, with minor paved and unpaved routes providing access to other population centers in each district.
+As of 2023, the World Bank estimated that 17 million people in Madagascar's rural areas live more than 2 km away from an all-season road.

 Construction of the Antananarivo–Toamasina toll highway, the country's first toll highway, began in December 2022.
-The approximately infrastructure project, which will connect Madagascar's capital to its largest seaport, is expected to take four years to complete.
-Another project meant to create 348 km of roads and create better connections costs €235.5 million.
-This includes a €116 million grant from the European Union, a €110 million loan from the European Investment Bank, and €4.8 million in finance from the Republic of Madagascar.
-Since 2016, €100.4 million has been paid to the Republic of Madagascar through this project.
+The approximately US$1 billion infrastructure project, which would connect Madagascar's capital to its largest seaport, was expected to take four years to complete.
+Another project to create 348 km (216 mi) of roads and create better connections cost €235.5 million, including a €116 million grant from the European Union, a €110 million loan from the European Investment Bank, and €4.8 million in finance from the Republic of Madagascar.

 There are several rail lines in Madagascar.
-Antananarivo is connected to Toamasina, Ambatondrazaka and Antsirabe by rail, and another rail line connects Fianarantsoa to Manakara.
-The most important seaport in Madagascar is located on the east coast at Toamasina.
+Antananarivo is connected to Toamasina, Ambatondrazaka, and Antsirabe by rail, and another rail line connects Fianarantsoa to Manakara.
+In early 2026 a new passenger train service was launched in Antananarivo, to ease traffic in the capital.

+The most important seaport in the country is located on the east coast at Toamasina.
 Ports at Mahajanga and Antsiranana are significantly less used because of their remoteness.
-Madagascar's government hopes to expand the ports of Antsiranana in the north and Taolagnaro in the south, connecting them to improved road networks, since many imports are every day necessities and Madagascar also relies on export money.'
+Madagascar's government hopes to expand the ports of Antsiranana in the north and Taolagnaro in the south to connect them to improved road networks, as many imports are everyday necessities and the country also relies on export money.'
 The island's newest port at Ehoala, constructed in 2008 and privately managed by Rio Tinto, will come under state control upon completion of the company's mining project near Tôlanaro around 2038.

-Madagascar Airlines services the island's many small regional airports, which offer the only practical means of access to many of the more remote regions during rainy season road washouts.
+Madagascar Airlines services the island's many small regional airports in the country, which offer the only practical means of access to many of the more remote regions during rainy season road washouts.

-In many places oxcarts are an important medium of transport, like in Ambatolampy.
+Oxcarts are an important medium of transport in many places, like Ambatolampy.

 Running water and electricity are supplied at the national level by a government service provider, Jirama, which is unable to service the entire population.
-As of 2009, only 6.8% of Madagascar's fokontany had access to water provided by Jirama, while 9.5% had access to its electricity services.
-56% of Madagascar's power is provided by hydroelectric power plants, with the remaining 44% provided by diesel engine generators.
-Mobile telephone and internet access are widespread in urban areas but remain limited in rural parts of the island.
-Approximately 30% of the districts are able to access the nations' several private telecommunications networks via mobile telephones or land lines.
-The World Bank estimates that 17 million people in Madagascar's rural areas live more than 2 kilometres away from an all-season road.
-In Madagascar, 11% of the rural population has access to power.'
+As of 2009, only 6.8% of Madagascar's fokontany had access to water provided by Jirama and 9.5% had access to its electricity services.
+Fifty-six percent of Madagascar's power is provided by hydroelectric power plants, with the remaining 44% provided by diesel engine generators.

+Mobile telephone and Internet access are widespread in urban areas but remain limited in rural parts of the island.
+Approximately 30% of the districts are able to access the nation's several private telecommunications networks via mobile (cell) telephones or landlines.
+As of 2023, 11% of the rural population had access to power.